All about Text Blocks! Classified Berkian Information!

 Find First Occurrence

 And, now, the most important for last, and the reason I made this Guide, the occurrence block.
 Now, what this does is that it finds the occurrence, like the find button shortcut.
 Now, this isn’t all it does, and there’s a secret thing that people might not know about if you don’t experiment, it also tracks the number of occurrences, even before the thing is triggered.
 Now, I discovered this during my Battleship game, the goal for the occurrence was to identify if an updated property had the word “Enemy”.
 I triggered 3 “Enemy” buttons that updated the property, and then ran the trigger, getting a notification of ‘3’, the same amount of triggers I triggered with “Enemy” in it.
 What I assume is that the updated properties are stored somewhere and that the occurrence block goes through those updates, and while it does activate since the property already has “Enemy” in it, it also stores the total amount of times “Enemy” was stored.
-Just saying, I would suggest asking Blockhole to explain more about this part, since they literally are [1] the best coders in the forums, (that might be Clic-Clac though), they could help clear this part out.
+Just saying, I would suggest asking Blackhole to explain more about this part, since they literally are [4] the best coders in the forums, (that might be Clic-Clac though), they could help clear this part out.
+One of the main things you would use this for is as an input for get letter#/get substring blocks.

 And that’s it!
 While the most important part was the occurrence part of it, I did want to explain all the text blocks, so that I could explain it to them.
 Hope this helps, signing off, Friends of Berk!